Looking for Vehicle Rental in Nepal? +977 9840185060, 9851003394, 14385369

 Buddha Jayanti

 Buddha Jayanti is a special occasion for both Buddhists and Hindus.
 People celebrate the journey of Buddha on this, from his birth to enlightenment and death.
 Buddha Jayanti falls on the whole moon night of April or May.
-All the Buddhists honor the Buddha, especially at stupas.
+All Buddhists honor the Buddha, especially at stupas.
 Swayambhunath Stupa, Lumbini, Namobuddha, and Boudhanath are some of the famous sites to worship during the occasion of Buddha Jayanti.

 Teej Festival

 Teej is one of the major festivals of Nepal that girls and women primarily celebrate.
 This day generally falls around September and August.
 This day is celebrated as Lord Shiva, and Parbati united with each other.
 Teej welcomes the monsoon season, which usually falls on Shrawan or Bhadparwa of the Nepali Calendar.
 Women often fast during this festival.
-Dancing, singing and wearing a red saree is the way of celebrating this festival.
+Dancing, singing, and wearing a red saree is the way of celebrating this festival.
 Married women pray to Lord Shiva for their husband’s longevity and prosperity, whereas unmarried women pray for a good husband.
 Married women often visit their homes and Pashupatinath during Teej.

 Gai Jatra

-Gai refers to cow, and Jatra refers to the festival generally celebrated in August and September.
+Gai refers to cow, and Jatra refers to the festival generally celebrated in August or September.
 It is celebrated in the memorial of people who died during the year.
 During the festival, cows are marched in the streets.
 Trying to make people laugh and enjoy is the main target of the festival.
 People dance, sing, caricature, and tell jokes to make the environment enjoyable.
 People whose family members have passed away decorate a cow, and their young ones dressed as cows roam around the streets dancing, singing, and playing.

-Holi or Faghu Purnima
+Holi or Phagu Purnima

 Maha Shivaratri